Mechanisms of Andreev reflection in quantum Hall graphene: Low-energy model derivation

 where $\mathcal{N}$ is the normalization constant,

 and

 with

 It is easy to see that $\psi_1$ is a linear combination of an electron state at the valley $K$ with a hole state at valley $K'$, while $\psi_2$ is the opposite.
-Using Eq.~\ref{eq:first_order}, it is straightforward to obtain Eq.~\ref{eq:eff_hamiltonian}.
-Finally, the intervalley scattering term from Eq.~\ref{eq:intervalley} is obtained by adding $\omega \tau_0 \otimes \rho_x \otimes \sigma_0$ to Eq.~\ref{eq:perturbation}.
+Using Eq.~\ref{eq:first_order}, it is straightforward to obtain a Hamiltonian with the form of Eq.~\ref{eq:general_eff_hamiltonian}.

+\comment{For clean systems, the intervalley mixing is indeed small.} The valley mixing has several possible origins.
+For example, lattice mismatch, sharp electrostatic potential barriers ($\chi \sim a$), and disorder.
+In the main text, we argue that in clean systems intervalley coupling is negligible for arbitrary lattice orientations.
+Our arguments are supported by numerical simulations of a system with a square superconducting lattice.
+In Fig. \ref{fig:sharp_fermi_mismatch} we show that a sharp electrostatic potential mismatch at the NS interface also results in a negligible intervalley coupling.
+Namely, valley number is still a good quantum number and downstream conductance is constant.